right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## Quick-Kiss Techniques

 Using the touch hierarchy is the most important thing you can do to be able to get the kiss when you want it.
-It IS possible to kiss her
+It IS possible to kiss herafter a few minutes.

----

-# CHASE HUGHES

-after a few minutes.
 When you feel that feeling in the pit of your stomach that makes you nervous whether or not you should kiss her...it's time to kiss her.
 There are a few good ways to do this.

 1. "You rock, did you know that?
 You have a cool personality, a fun attitude and, well...I'm not sure what else yet.
 (Let her reply) There's only one other thing I need to know about you...are you a good kisser?"
 (Kiss her)
 2. "Did you ever play truth or dare when you were young?
 I once did it and this girl named Stacie kissed me and just covered my face in saliva.
 It was so gross.
 Everyone made fun of her, but I tried to defend her.
 It was no use.
 You don't kiss like that, do you?
 Good."
 (Kiss her)
 3. "Hey...come over here so I can kiss you"
 4. "Alright, I want to get this on camera."
 Hold out camera and take a picture of the two of you together.
 Tell her she was making a weird face in the picture and try again.
 If the second one is good, tell her you're going to get your official first kiss on camera.
-Hold up the camera or give it to a bystander and don't look into her eyes deeply until
+Hold up the camera or give it to a bystander and don't look into her eyes deeply untilRIGHT before you kiss her.

----

-# THE PASSPORT

-RIGHT before you kiss her.
 This is a very romantic and cool technique that almost always works.
 5. "Okay, on a one-to-ten scale, how good of a kisser are you?"
 Whatever she says, be surprised about it.
 (Kiss her)

 ## Value/Status Builder Kit